America’s #1 Rated Reverse Lender*

 The reverse mortgage industry in the United States has had to wrestle with some issues related with some new regulatory rules handed down by the U.S. government in 2017 and 2018, and for some companies that had formerly offered loans in the space, the issues that stemmed from these changes to the federally-insured Home Equity Conversion Mortgage (HECM) program caused some companies to exit the market and cease offering reverse mortgages altogether.

-One such company that decided to exit the reverse mortgage space was Maumee, Ohio-based Resolute Bank, which was permanently closed shortly after it announced its reverse mortgage exit.
+One such company that decided to exit the reverse mortgage space was Maumee, Ohio-based Resolute Bank, which was permanently closed shortly after announcing its exit.

 Summary:

-- Resolute Bank was an FDIC-insured federal savings bank that offered reverse mortgage loans alongside its businesses dealing with other kinds of personal and business financing, in addition to providing routine banking services like checking and savings accounts, and credit and debit cards for individuals and businesses in its local community.
+- Resolute Bank was an FDIC-insured federal savings bank that offered reverse mortgage loans alongside its other personal and business financing services, as well as routine banking services like checking and savings accounts and credit and debit cards for individuals and companies in its local community.

 - Citing a desire to focus its business endeavors on its own backyard, Resolute exited the reverse mortgage industry in 2019 after the business showed signs of decline the prior year.